The Best Program

 Once you know what area of study you would like to earn your online masters degree in, it is time to choose the best program.
 Below are several factors to consider when deciding which online programs to apply to:

-Accreditation is a very important factor to consider when choosing an online masters degree program.
+- Accreditation: Accreditation is a very important factor to consider when choosing an online masters degree program.
 Employers, regulating agencies and other academic institutions may not think that a masters degree from an unaccredited school is as valuable or legitimate as a degree from an accredited school.
 To save yourself some grief, only apply to schools that are accredited by a well-respected, U.S. Department of Education approved accrediting agency.

-One of the biggest assumptions that students make about online masters degree programs is that they will be able to fulfill all of the program requirements by studying exclusively online.
+- Residency Requirements: One of the biggest assumptions that students make about online masters degree programs is that they will be able to fulfill all of the program requirements by studying exclusively online.
 While most online programs will allow you to complete coursework and participation requirements online, be aware that some programs will have residency requirements.
 Residency requirements come in a variety of formats:

 - Limited residencies: Programs with limited residencies will ask you to spend 1 semester or less on campus.
 The time spent on campus usually includes weekend seminars, 1-week intensives or summer institutes.
 Limited residencies are a good way to meet the students and faculty who you primarily interact with online.